ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 	if ( evt.eventPhase != 'atTarget' ) {
 		return;
 	}

-	...
+	// ...

 }, { context: isWidget } );
 ```

-You should review your integration if some of your listeners were attached to the `enter` event.
+We recommend you to review your integration if some of your listeners were attached to the `enter` event.

 ### The `arrowKey` event